Frequently Asked Questions—Positive Social Purpose Lending Program

 A. Within the PSP Lending Program, an intermediary is a third-party organization that finds loan opportunities for Wespath and that provide services to support the PSP Lending Program.
 Intermediaries provide assistance in evaluating loans, collection of borrower payments, and monitoring of properties.
 Additionally, intermediaries may provide credit enhancement to Wespath.
 See the PSP Lending Program article, “Credit Enhancement and the Positive Social Purpose Lending Program”, for more information on credit enhancement.

 Q. In which type of projects does the program invest?

 A. The PSP Lending Program invests in three main categories of projects:

 multifamily rental housing;

 community facilities, such as charter schools, health care, day care and other facilities that support low- and moderate-income communities; and

 Q. What type of financial return does the PSP Lending Program seek?

 A. The program seeks a market rate of return that is comparable with investments of similar maturity, risk and structure that other investors such as banks might make.

 Q. In which locations does the PSP Lending Program invest?

 A. The program is geographically diverse and has made investments in all 50 U.S. states and the U.S. Virgin Islands.
 Through our international microfinance program, we have made investments in South Africa, South America, Eastern Europe and Southeast Asia.
-Click here to view a map with many of the Wespath-financed properties.
+You can also view a map with many of the Wespath-financed properties.